 Location: 9 42.48'S 109 56.44'E

-This past couple of days have convinced me that, yes, there is a god, as the weather has become increasingly overcast and rain is becoming more and more frequent.
-The Indonesian heat is debilitating and I am glad to have some energy back.
+These past couple of days have convinced me that, yes, there is a god, as the weather has become increasingly overcast and rain is becoming more and more frequent.
+The Indonesian heat is debilitating, and I am glad to have some energy back.

-To everyone back home, I am planning on sending out a large email catching everyone up over this past couple of weeks once we arrive on Christmas Island.
+To everyone back home, I am planning on sending out a large email catching everyone up over the past couple of weeks once we arrive on Christmas Island.
 I have been so far unable to phone out due to poor coverage.
-Just know that I am doing great and I love and miss you all dearly.
+Just know that I am doing great, and I love and miss you all dearly.